Restart your computer

 Before you go further, restart your computer.
 It’s a simple step and resolves most common issues.

-After you restart your computer, open and unlock 1Password.
-Then see if the issue is resolved in your browser.
+After you restart your computer, open and unlock 1Password in your browser to see if the issue is resolved.
 If it is, you can stop here.

 Update 1Password and your browser

 To see if the issue has already been fixed in an update, update 1Password and your browser.

 If you previously used 1Password 4 for Windows, uninstall it from your PC to prevent conflicts with the latest version of 1Password.
 Go to Control Panel > “Uninstall a program”.
 Select 1Password 4 and choose Uninstall.

 If you don’t see the 1Password icon in your browser’s toolbar

 Learn what to do if you don’t see the 1Password icon in your browser’s toolbar.

 If 1Password isn’t saving or filling passwords on any website or you don’t see the 1Password icon in form fields

 If you don’t see the 1Password icon in form fields when you visit websites, make sure it’s turned on.
 Follow the steps for your browser:

 - Choose 1Password > Preferences.